 The safety and security of the Manchester University community and their guests are a primary concern of the University and a principal responsibility of the University Safety Office.
-Staff consists of a Director, six full time Officers and two part time officers.
+Staff consists of a Director and eight full time officers.

 A fully trained, uniformed officer is on duty 24 hours a day, 7 days a week, supplemented by Student Patrol.

 Officers patrol the campus and are charged with the enforcement of University policies and regulations.
-Violations of local, State and federal laws also constitute violations of University policies.
-To this end, University officers work closely with local and State police agencies.
-Officers are also available to assist the campus community with medical emergencies, safety escorts, vehicle unlocks, disabled vehicles, providing a lost and found repository and conducting safety training.
+Violations of local, vehicle unlocks, disabled vehicles, providing a lost and found repository and conducting safety training.